ThomasMaul/FileTransfer_Class/Documentation/Classes/FileTransfer_GDrive.md

 #### Description
 Allows to show a progress bar during long running operations or to get informed when command execution is complete.

-The callback method is called whenever a new progress message is available from dbxcli and get's 3 parameter passed.
+The callback method is called whenever a new progress message is available from gdrive and get's 3 parameter passed.
 The given ID, the progress text and the completeness ratio from 0-100%.

-Note: only useable on Windows.

 #### Example